Vgames1/Vgames/README.md

 3. **Send Feedback**: We'd love to hear from you!
 Click the feedback button and send us your thoughts via email.

 ## Feedback
 Feel free to reach out if you have suggestions or comments!
-You can send feedback via the built-in button on the website or directly by emailing us at: **vuyaniphila86@gmail.com**
+You can send feedback via the built-in button on the website or directly by emailing us at: **vuyaniphila86@gmail.com**.

 ## 2024 © Copyright

 This website is protected under **VGAMES** copyright laws.
 All rights reserved.

+## Visit Other Games

+Explore more games at **[Vuyani's Gaming Site](https://vuyani1.github.io)**.